newrelic/csec-ruby-agent/README.md

 rake test_bundle
 ```
 #### Running All Unit tests
-The following command runs all the unit tests without Rails:
+The following command runs all the unit tests:
 ```
 rake test
 ```